Unix69/EmbeddedDocsTemplates/Version/API.md

 # Control

-The `Control` namespace provides control capabilities and resources with its sub-namespace system:
+The <code>Control</code> namespace provides control capabilities and resources with its sub-namespace system:

 - [Command](#command)
     - int <a href="#start">Start</a>(bool fast_start, bool exit_on_fail, int *level> - Initialize and start the control subsystem.<br>